Harvesting Early Potatoes: Getting A Successful Harvest

 Curing Process for Potatoes – Harvesting Early Potatoes

-Curing is a process that allows potatoes to dry and heal any minor cuts or bruises they may have received during harvest.
-This process also helps to toughen the skins, which will help them last longer during storage.
-To cure potatoes, I recommend leaving them in a warm, dry location with good ventilation for about 7-10 days.
-The ideal temperature for curing potatoes is between 50-60°F (10-15°C).
-During this time, it is important to avoid exposing the potatoes to direct sunlight, as this can cause them to turn green and develop solanine, a toxic substance.
+After harvesting early potatoes, you must handle them properly to protect their quality and longevity.
+Curing allows potatoes to dry and heal minor cuts or bruises they receive during harvest.
+This process also toughens the skins, helping them last longer in storage.
+To cure potatoes, leave them in a warm, dry location with good ventilation for about 7–10 days.
+Keep the temperature between 50–60°F (10–15°C).
+During curing, avoid direct sunlight because it turns potatoes green and triggers solanine, a toxic compound.

 Storing Harvested Potatoes

-Once the curing process is complete, it is time to store the potatoes for long-term use.
-Potatoes should be stored in a cool, dark location with good ventilation to prevent them from sprouting or rotting.
-The ideal temperature for storing potatoes is between 35-40°F (2-4°C), with a humidity level between 85-95%.
-It is important to avoid exposing the potatoes to extreme cold or freezing temperatures, as this can damage their texture.
+Once you finish curing, store the potatoes for long-term use.
+Place them in a cool, dark location with good ventilation to stop sprouting or rotting.
+Maintain a temperature between 35–40°F (2–4°C) and humidity between 85–95%.
+Protect potatoes from extreme cold or freezing temperatures because these conditions damage their texture.

 Pest and Disease Management – Harvesting Early Potatoes